 - Helicopter flight over glacier and a half-day at iceberg filled lake

-- Potential for moose photos in fall color.
+- Half day of moose photography in fall color.

 - Fall Color mountain landscape photography